 - a.
-Number of times interest was earned.
+Times interest earned.

 - b.
 Earnings per share based on the average number of shares outstanding.

 - c.
 Price-earnings ratio (market prices: 2011, \$64 per share; 2010, \$78 per share).

 - d.
 Return on average equity.

 - e.
 Net margin.

-LO 4 Problem 13-18A Effect of transactions on current ratio and working capital
+Problem 9-18 Effect of transactions on current ratio and working capital

 Sherman Manufacturing has a current ratio of 3:1 on December 31, 2011.
-Indicate whether each of the following transactions would increase (+), decrease (-), or have no effect (NA) on Sherman's current ratio and its working capital.
+Indicate whether each of the following transactions would increase (+), decrease (-), or have no affect (NA) Sherman's current ratio and its working capital.

 - a.
 Paid cash for a trademark.

 - b.
 Wrote off an uncollectible account receivable.

 - c.
 Sold equipment for cash.

 - d.
 Sold merchandise at a profit (cash).

 - e.
 Declared a cash dividend.

 - f.
 Purchased inventory on account.

 - g.
 Scrapped a fully depreciated machine (no gain or loss).

 - h.
 Issued a stock dividend.

 - i.
 Purchased a machine with a long-term note.

 - j.
 Paid a previously declared cash dividend.

 - k.
 Collected accounts receivable.

-- l.
-Invested in current marketable securities.
+- I. Invested in current marketable securities.